JWesP23/DSA-Visualizer/README.md

-├── data_structures/    # Where data structure representation code will be stored ├── pages/              # Where the main page for each element in the sidebar is stored ├── visuals/            # Where visualization functions are stored ├── requirements.txt    # Dependencies
+├── data_structures/    # Where data structure representation code will be stored ├── pages/              # Where the main page for each element in the sidebar is stored ├── visuals/            # Where visualization functions are stored ├── screenshots/        # Where the screenshots in this file are stored ├── requirements.txt    # Dependencies
 ├── README.md           # This file
 └── .gitignore          # Git ignore file